yiisoft/translator/README.md

         ],
         'addCategorySources()' => [
             [
-                // You can add categories for your application and your modules with usage `Reference::to` below Reference::to(CategorySourceApplication::class), // <- Uncomment this string
+                // You can add categories to your application and your modules using `Reference::to` below Reference::to(CategorySourceApplication::class), // <- Uncommented
                 // Reference::to(CategoryTranslationMyModule::class),
             ],
         ],